dstkeehan/optimal-vehicle-routeing/README.md

 This repository contains an implemenation of and visualisation tools for solving the vehicle routeing problem using a [simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing) heuristic.
 The data in this repository is in the context of a fleet of trucks delivering goods to a range of supermarkets around the wider Auckland area.

-This solver and plotter requires csv files containing; The coordinates of each delivery location, the travel time from each location to each other location, and the amount each location needs delivered.
-Example files included are 'FoodstuffLocations.csv', 'FoodstuffTravelTimes.csv' and 'OurDemand.csv' respectively.
+This solver and plotter require csv files containing: the coordinates of each delivery location, the travel time from each location to each other location, and the amount each location needs delivered.
+Example files included are 'FoodstuffLocations.csv', 'FoodstuffTravelTimes.csv', and 'OurDemand.csv', respectively.

 Here is an example of its application to the csv files included in this repository, obtained by running the VRPSimulatedAnnealing file (the delivery time in seconds is the objective for minimisation, 7 delivery hours are saved!):